Students in the environmental studies minor will:

 - Demonstrate the ability to draw on their strengths to respond to environmental challenges at local, regional, and global levels.

 - Demonstrate the ability to use speech and writing effectively and persuasively to address environmental issues and propose effective solutions to environmental problems.

-- Be models for environmental justice education, through teaching, scholarship, and community outreach, with special emphasis on working in solidarity with the poor to prevent environmental degradation.
+- Be models for environmental justice education, through teaching, scholarship, and community outreach, with special emphasis on working in solidarity with the poor and racial minorities to prevent environmental degradation and address environmental injustices.